AAU-SW6-JABA/CDM-Node-Simulator/README.md

 Generates real-time testing data for the CDM server.

-To run this, you must have deno installed: https://deno.com/
+To run this, you must have Deno installed: https://deno.com/

 Run it with: